Who's who

 Anthony originally joined Attend as an intern upon graduating from the University of Sussex in Psychology, predominantly assisting the delivery and development of the Acquired Brain Injury (ABI) Programme, which he thoroughly enjoyed.

 Anthony then worked in talent and development for a large retailer, whilst undertaking an MSc in Cognitive & Clinical Neuroscience.
 For his dissertation, he volunteered to conduct a service evaluation of Attend’s ABI Programme - the findings of which have been presented to a number of stakeholders (NHS, DWP, third sector organisations) across numerous events and conferences in London - including the 2015 ABIL (Acquired Brain Injury forum for London) Conference.
+During his time at Attend, Anthony also completed an MBA.

 Anthony undertook a range of roles with Attend, supporting project delivery with a particular focus on Attend’s ABI and Stroke services, before moving on to an organisation that develops NHS patient reporting outcome measures.
+He now works in the NHS.

 Steve is an independent consultant maintaining a portfolio of clients in the voluntary and community sector.
 He carries out a variety of roles from HR advice, strategic analysis, workshop and conference facilitation and study days.
 His initial career was in education but moved to the voluntary sector over 20 years ago.
 Here he worked both in managing volunteers and in the HR department.
 He also leads on and delivers undergraduate and postgraduate programmes in Higher Education.